brennv/namedtupled/README.rst

 `namedtuples`_ are immutable, performant and classy. **namedtupled** is a lightweight wrapper for recursively creating namedtuples from nested dicts, lists, json and yaml.
-Inspired by `hangtwenty`_.
+Thanks to `hangtwenty`_.

 Installation
 ------------